kubesphere/dev-guide/README.md

 1. Fork the repository.

-2. Run the following commands to clone your fork and enter into it.
+2. Run the following commands to clone your fork.
 Make sure you replace `<Your GitHub ID>` with your GitHub ID.

    ```bash
    git clone https://github.com/<Your GitHub ID>/dev-guide.git